Skip to main content

 Ronal GAINZA, Economic Affairs Officer, PAGE Secretariat, Report Manager

-Until 2019, the analysis showed important improvements in inclusive green economy, although with sustainability challenges.
+Until 2019, the analysis showed important improvements in the inclusive green economy, although with sustainability challenges.
 The higher average GEP index was explained by the progress on the indicators measuring energy use, life expectancy, gender inequality, access to basic services and education.
 Notice almost no progress on average for renewable energy.
 On the other hand, material footprint was the only indicator experiencing regress on average.

 The left panel Figure below shows that distribution of the GEP Index has moved towards the right, indicating that more recent data shows a higher number of countries experiencing progress.
 For PAGE countries, the right panel figure below shows that most countries experienced progress.
 Important to highlight the case of Uruguay, who was able to achieve the highest progress (positive GEP index), by presenting a significant improvement in its material footprint.